onedata/onedata-documentation/doc/administering_onedata/file_popularity.md

-The above values of `w1` and `w2` mean that file that has been opened just once has "similar" popularity to file that was opened about 1000 times in the month preceding the last open and that the last open was performed month (30 days) before open on the former file.
+The above values of `w1` and `w2` mean that file that has been opened just once has "similar" popularity to file that was opened about 1000 times in the month preceding the last open and that the last open was performed a month (30 days) before open on the former file.

 Estimations of the default values of weights are presented below.